 The Indiana Conservation Alliance supports robust investment in Indiana’s outdoor heritage and our natural resources – our forests, streams, lakes, prairies, wetlands and wildlife habitats.
 Ideally, this investment should include a dedicated source of revenue sufficient to meet the need both for acquiring new lands for parks, wildlife areas, nature preserves, places to hunt, fish, hike and bike, and for ensuring that these indispensable resources are properly managed and maintained.

-In March 2019, the U.S. Congress approved, and the President signed, a landmark new natural resources bill — S.47 — that will provide protection for millions of acres of public lands, improve public access to federal lands, and permanently reauthorize the Land and Water Conservation Fund, the nation’s preeminent land and water conservation program.
+Earlier, in March 2019, the U.S. Congress approved, and the President signed, a landmark new natural resources bill -- S.47 -- that will provide protection for millions of acres of public lands, improve public access to federal lands, and permanently reauthorize the Land and Water Conservation Fund, the nation’s preeminent land and water conservation program.
 S. 47 received overwhelming bipartisan support, passing by a vote of 92 to 8 in the U.S. Senate, and by a vote of 363 to 62 in the U.S. House.
 In these times when Congress struggles to agree on much of anything, this outcome is clearly remarkable.

 Many states are making major investments in conservation, while Indiana’s investment pales in comparison.
 Colorado and Arizona dedicate a share of the state’s lottery proceeds to conservation.
 Colorado’s dedicated lottery raises about $125 million a year for conservation.
 Arkansas, Missouri, and Minnesota dedicate a small additional sales tax percentage to land and wildlife protection and outdoor recreation.
 Missouri’s two dedicated conservation taxes raise about $190 million a year; Minnesota’s raises $300 million a year.
 Maine and California issue bonds to pay for conservation projects.
 New Jersey, Florida, Maryland, North Carolina and New York dedicate a share of real estate transfer or deed transfer fees for conservation.
 Florida’s dedicated fee has raised $3 billion since 2001.
 Virginia, Texas and Georgia dedicate a share of sales tax revenue from outdoor equipment sales, which was the mechanism contained in HB 1376. (state websites; State Funding Mechanisms for Outdoor Recreation, Outdoor Industry Association, August 2017).